partho-maple/Crossover_Test/Readme.md

 ## Description

-Rent-A-Bike is a crossover test project.
+Rent-A-Bike was a crossover test project as final steps for Software Architect (iOS/Swift) - $60k position.

 ## Features